quizbowl/why/stories/tournament-director.md

 ||All|I want to see what other teams are attending the tournament|
 ||All|I want to see which players are playing at this tournament|

-If we decide to group the package submission code with the Tournament Director program:
+If we decide to group the Packet Submission Manager with the Tournament Director:

 |Priority	|User Type	|User Story  |
 |---------|-----------|------------|